Skip to Content

 His restlessness makes for a lively game of contrasts but also hammers home that his legions of the haunted aren’t always confronting human ghosts.
 In addition to the human dead in the Red Riding books, the nominal protagonists must also face blighted, divested industrial cities, places like Leeds, Bradford, and Huddersfield, as well as morally vacant police and rapacious journalists.
 In GB84 and Red or Dead, it’s the looming spirit of strangled social democratic England—palpable, nearly visible, irretrievably lost.
 In Occupied City, the postwar military occupation of Japan is as much possession as military action.
 The victims of a mass killing at a Tokyo bank in 1948 serve as a chorus to the investigation of their deaths: “Between the Occupied City and the Dead City, here we dwell, between the Perplexed City and the Posthumous City.”
 Everyone in all these books is in some sense in between; the dead, for their part, aren’t going anywhere.

-United were First Division champions two years running, and in second place at the time of the crash.
-They had the England international captain Roger Byrne and prolific scorer Tommy Taylor and the gracefully bruising midfielder Duncan Edwards.
+United was First Division champions two years running, and in second place at the time of the crash.
+The club had the England international captain Roger Byrne and prolific scorer Tommy Taylor and the gracefully bruising midfielder Duncan Edwards.
 All three died, though Edwards passed 15 days after his teammates did.
-Their manager Matt Busby spent months in a Munich hospital, and left it in a deep depression.
+Manager Matt Busby spent months in a Munich hospital, and left it in a deep depression.

 Between the crash, the separation of the living from The Dead (as Peace stylizes them), the uncertainty at home in Manchester, a devotion to geography that extends to the names of tiny streets in little Northern towns, Munichs almost feels more like a book about an industrial accident, a mine collapse or a factory fire, than one about an international sports disaster. “[T]he hearse set off slowly, slowly made its way onto Sunningdale Road, then slowly left up Chassen Road, between the big, bare trees, slowly turning at the pub onto Church Road…” It helps to keep in mind how much smaller the sport was, then: the men who play the game lace up their boots each morning and go to their cold damp field to ply their trade, much like but not quite like their fellow laborers.
 When they come home it is not to circa-now EPL opulence but to parents, wives, landladies, babies.